jonathanvanschenck/python-remote-object/README.md

 # Basic Use

-If you have an instance of a python object, `pyobj`, using the base server class `python_remote_object.server.Server` will allow you to create a TCP server which hosts `pyobj`.
+If you have an instance of a python object, `pyobj`, using the base server class `remote_object.server.Server` will allow you to create a TCP server which hosts `pyobj`.

-On the client end, you must create an instance of the `python_remote_object.client.Client` object pointed at the server's address and port.
+On the client end, you must create an instance of the `remote_object.client.Client` object pointed at the server's address and port.
 By default, calling a method on the `Client` instance will pass that call across the TCP connection to the server, where the `Server` instance will make that method call on `pyobj`.
 Any